Kreutz sungrazer: Future

 Dynamically, the Kreutz sungrazers might continue to be recognised as a distinct family for many thousands of years.
 Eventually, their orbits will be dispersed by gravitational perturbations, although depending on the rate of fragmentation of the constituent parts, the group might be completely destroyed before it is gravitationally dispersed.
 During 2002–2017, the occurrence of Kreutz sungrazers remained largely constant.

 It is not possible to estimate the chances of another very bright Kreutz comet arriving in the near future, but given that at least 10 have reached naked-eye visibility over the last 200 years, another great comet from the Kreutz family seems almost certain to arrive at some point.
 Comet White–Ortiz–Bolelli in 1970 reached an apparent magnitude of 1.
 In December 2011, Kreutz sungrazer C/2011 W3 (Lovejoy) survived its perihelion passage for some time and had an apparent magnitude of −3.
 This comet is probably not the herald of another arrival of bright Kreutz sungrazers.

+In 2024, comet C/2024 S1 (ATLAS) became the second Kreutz comet discovered by ground observations in the 21st century after Lovejoy, however it turned out to be a small comet that eventually disintegrated upon perihelion.
+Another potentially large Kreutz comet, C/2026 A1 (MAPS), surpassed Ikeya–Seki as the earliest Kreutz comet ever discovered before perihelion, allowing astronomers nearly three months of observation and study, with an extremely long orbital period suggesting that it may be a second-generation fragment that was among the daylight comets last seen by Ammianus Marcellinus in 363 AD.